JMortonTan/bud-cornell-tech-idd-final/README.md

     - HD USB Webcamera x1

   - __Fall-back Plan__:
-    - Plan 1
-      If we could not make the bud move
-    - Plan 2
+    - Plan 1: Paper model of Roosevelt island/Cornell Tech with smart features (weather, transportation, night lights etc.)
-    - Plan 3
+    - Plan 2: Reduce the features in our bud
-    -

 - Functioning project: The finished project should be a device, system, interface, etc. that people can interact with.